SteavenGamerYT/Website/content/posts/2024/battery-life.md

 sudo tlp start
 ```

-Now you can have better battery life, like it will last longer after changer.
+Now you can have better battery life, it will last longer after charging.
+This doesn't improve battery health though

-But this doesnt make the battery last longer like its health

 ## Battery Health

-To get better battery health
+To get better battery health:

-run `ls /sys/class/power_supply/BAT0/`
+Run: `ls /sys/class/power_supply/BAT0/`

-if you have `charge_control_end_threshold` then you can contune, if not then consder getting a better laptop.
+If you have `charge_control_end_threshold` then you can continue, if not then consider getting a better laptop.

-Create a custom service to set battery to changer at 80% only
+Create a custom service to set the battery maximum charge to 80%:

 `sudo nano /etc/systemd/system/battery_charge_threshold.service`